 The not so nice side of travelling

 First of all, I want to clarify that I have nothing against Croatia.
 I am very aware that it is a BEAUTIFUL country with breath-taking landscapes, delicious food and plenty of Game of Thrones filming locations (what’s more to ask?).
 I’m also not saying that you shouldn’t visit it, because you absolutely should if you have the chance.
+Just check this amazing Croatia travel guide if you don’t believe me.
 I’m only trying to share how I experienced a country in a moment when neither my emotional state nor my circumstances helped me to enjoy a new place to the fullest.
 I think it could have been any other country.
 However, timing made Istria the target of my despair and now I’m leaving Rovinj with a bittersweet flavour.

 Recently, I read an article that talked about the not so nice side of travelling.
 On how travellers always have to smile for the Instagram feed while dealing all kinds of crap in the other side of their screens.
 I have also talked about what nobody tells you about being a full-time traveller.
 About the constant pressure of carpeing every diem and posting perfect social media pictures hiking the Apalaches in a summer dress when your body is asking you to lay down in your hostel dorm and binge watch Netflix for six hours.